How to Configure Dynamic DNS in OPNsense

 If you have any software/services hosted on your home network that you wish to access remotely, you may have encountered a situation in which your public IP address changes periodically.
 Many ISPs do not assign static IP addresses to non-business accounts especially for IPv4 addresses because they are extremely limited and have technically been exhausted for some time now.

-There are a number of dynamic DNS services that are free, but you are limited to using a handful of generic domain names with those free services.
-Some of the services have an option where you can pay to use your own custom domain name if your registrar does not have a means to update DNS records automatically with a script or API.
 If your registrar has an API available, you can update the DNS record(s) via a dynamic DNS client without needing a 3rd party service to manage/update the DNS records.
 That feature is really nice because you do not need to pay for a domain name and pay for a dynamic DNS service that supports custom domain names.
 DreamHost and Cloudflare are two examples of domain registrars which have such an API.

 Install the Dynamic DNS Plugin